- Share your observations

 Brown Beak-rush (Rhynchospora fusca)

-Brown Beak-rush (Rhynchospora fusca), a State Special Concern plant, is found on very wet bog and fen mats, often near Lake Superior.
+Brown Beak-rush (Rhynchospora fusca), a Wisconsin Special Concern plant, is found on very wet bog and fen mats, often near Lake Superior.
 Blooming occurs throughout June; fruiting occurs throughout July.
 The optimal identification period for this species is late June through early August.

 Synonyms: Schoenus fuscus